 We are living in an age that is so advanced technologically that it is nearly impossible to keep up with.
 If you look at the rate of advancements a century ago, it was very slow when it came to new inventions.
 Fast forward fifty years, then another twenty-five, and boom!

-It was a new invention to make life easier every day and now in the present, there is an app for this or a machine for that, regardless of the problem.
+It was a new invention to make life easier every day and now in the present, there is an app for this or the machine for that, regardless of the problem.
 We are removing struggle and being drowned with comfortability.
-There will come a time when we will have everything in a button’s reach and all we will want at that point is a genuine challenge.
-It’s baffling that we have an age restriction on drugs, alcohol, gambling, and driving but we do not have a restriction on phones?
+There will come a time when we will have everything within a button’s reach and all we will want at that point is a genuine challenge.
+It’s baffling that we have an age restriction on drugs, alcohol, gambling, and driving but we do not have a restriction on phones.

 Written by Nicholas Salvemini